flectra-hq/documentation-user/content/applications/finance/accounting/taxation/taxes/taxes.rst

   - % of tax: a percentage of the computed tax.

 - **Account**: if defined, an additional Journal Item is recorded.
-- **Tax Grids**:  used to generate :doc:`Tax Reports <../../reporting/declarations/tax_returns>`
-  automatically, according to your country's regulations.

 .. _taxes/advanced-tab: